 With a population that is both growing and ageing, an ever-increasing number of people are becoming affected by tooth loss.
-Unlike the past, treatments other than bridges and dentures are available, and these treatments include realistic and long-lasting digital dental implants.
+Unlike the past, treatments other than bridges and dentures are available, and these treatments include realistic and long-lasting digital teeth implants.

 Besides the mechanical functions our teeth serve, their loss can have other implications, the most obvious being aesthetic.
 The psychological and social effects of unsightly gaps should be taken seriously, because the way we look affects the way we feel!

 Other health issues can arise from significant tooth loss.
 For example, if you are missing some of your molars, the front teeth can become compressed, sometimes being pushed forward because they were not designed to support facial height nor to chew food.
 In extreme cases, lips can sag leading to an aged appearance because the lips and cheeks are being unsupported by teeth and gum tissues.
 Bone loss can occur, shrinking your gums and further ageing your appearance.

 Dental implants hold your teeth in place, essentially like the roots of your natural teeth do.
 Implants are small biocompatible titanium posts, that are surgically positioned into your jaw to hold a replacement tooth, bridge or dentures.